 A Detailed Guide on CA-1 Form Instructions To Help You Qualify for Compensation

-Are you an injured federal worker looking to learn how to fill form CA-1?
+Are you an injured federal worker looking to learn how to fill out this form?
 Do you have federal workers’ compensation concerns that you’d like to have answered, or just need the legal assistance that you require to ensure the compensation process goes smoothly from start to finish?
-Please contact us TODAY at 1-855-233-3002 for more information on your legal options for compensation.
-We offer FREE legal advice on this sensitive issue and we’ve helped hundreds for over two decades get the compensation they deserve after suffering a work-related injury as a federal worker.
-Call 1-855-233-3002 NOW for your FREE legal consultation with one of our best injured postal worker attorneys to learn more about the eligibility and true value of your injured federal worker compensation claim.
+Please contact us TODAY for more information on your legal options for compensation.
+McCready Law offers FREE legal advice on this sensitive issue and we’ve helped hundreds for over two decades get the compensation they deserve after suffering a work-related injury as a federal worker.
+Call NOW for your FREE legal consultation with one of our best injured postal worker attorneys to learn more about the eligibility and true value of your injured federal worker compensation claim.

 Form CA-1 is basically you giving notice to OWCP and your supervisor regarding the fact that you’ve sustained a traumatic injury and would like to get started with the compensation process.
-This form contains 15 items that you must complete or have a representative do so if you’ve suffered an injury or illness so severe that you cannot do it on your own.
-In case your injuries require urgent emergency care, you may complete this form after receiving said care.
+Form CA-1 contains 15 items that you must complete or have a representative do so if you’ve suffered an injury or illness so severe that you cannot do it on your own.
+In case your injuries require urgent emergency care, you may complete CA-1 after receiving said care.

 Form CA-1 is made of two parts: one, which you fill in, and the other, which your supervisor completes.
 This form must be handed over to your supervisor to be sent over to the OWCP offices within 30 calendar days from the injury date.
 However, you may be within the statutory time limits if you for any reason were unable to do so and file within 3 years of the occurrence of the injury.
 In addition, your employer or supervisor must send over the form they receive from you to OWCP within 10 days of their receiving it.